 Natural frequencies give us an idea of how fast the piping system is going to vibrate.
 The term natural means, that the system is in free motion without any external forces.
 So by performing modal analysis the following two points are discovered

 - The natural frequency of the piping system and

 - The corresponding modes of vibration

-The stress analysis basis or flexibility specification of most of the relevant organization informs the stress engineers to perform modal analysis for such systems and properly support these lines using hold-downs, guides, and axial stops to reduce the extent of vibration.
-It is a standard engineering practice to keep the natural frequency of vibration prone lines in excess of 4 Hz.
-Now the question is how to calculate the natural frequency or modal frequencies of a complex piping system?
+The stress analysis basis or flexibility specification of most of the relevant organizations informs the stress engineers to perform modal analysis for such systems and properly support these lines using hold-downs, guides, and axial stops to reduce the extent of vibration.
+It is a standard engineering practice to keep the natural frequency of vibration-prone lines in excess of 4 Hz.
+Now the question is how to calculate the natural frequency or modal frequencies of a complex piping system.

 - f/fn>1.25 and

 Here, f=excitation frequency of the rotating equipment and fn=piping natural frequency.

 The modal analysis finds applications in various fields, including:

 - Structural Engineering: In civil engineering, modal analysis helps assess the dynamic response of buildings and bridges to earthquakes, wind loads, and other environmental factors.
 It aids in designing structures that can withstand these forces and prevent catastrophic failures.